mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-user-input.md

 #### ListBox()

-Some of the more advanced dialogs can be polulated with custom selections:
+Some of the more advanced dialogs can be populated with custom selections:

 ```python
 import rhinoscriptsyntax as rs